Shoulder Arthroplasty

 The shoulder is a ball and socket joint — the rounded head of the upper arm bone (humerus) fits into a cup-shaped socket in the shoulder blade (scapula).
 In a healthy shoulder, smooth cartilage covers both surfaces, allowing fluid, pain-free movement.

 When that cartilage breaks down — from arthritis, injury, or disease — bone can rub against bone, causing severe pain, stiffness, and limited mobility that significantly impacts daily life.
-When non-surgical treatments no longer provide relief, total shoulder arthroplasty (shoulder replacement surgery) may be the most effective path forward.
+When non-surgical treatments no longer provide relief, shoulder arthroplasty may be the most effective path forward.

 During the procedure, the damaged portions of the ball and socket are removed and replaced with prosthetic implants made of metal and high-grade plastic.
 These implants are designed to recreate the normal mechanics of your shoulder, restoring a smooth, functioning joint.